trylotus/connectors/near/README.md

-# Nakji NEAR Connector
+# Lotus NEAR Connector

 The NEAR protocol is a sharded, proof-of-stake, layer-one blockchain that is simple to use, secure and scalable.
-The Nakji NEAR Connector makes use of NEAR Lake Framework to parse events in Rust, then passes them to a Nakji connector written in Go using websockets.
+The Lotus NEAR Connector makes use of NEAR Lake Framework to parse events in Rust, then passes them to a Lotus connector written in Go using websockets.

 ## Events

-As of now, the Nakji NEAR connector indexes:
+As of now, the Lotus NEAR connector indexes:

 * Blocks
 * Transactions